-a) Transfers from Members of the Legislative Assembly (MLA) Superannuation Account
+a) Transfers from Members of the Legislative Assembly (MLA) Superannuation Account b) Investment and administration costs

 The Members of the Legislative Assembly Superannuation Account (MLA Account) was established under Part 2 of the Members' Remuneration and Pensions Act which was amended in July 1995 to discontinue the accrual of benefit entitlements under Part 2 after June 19, 1996.
-As at March 31, 2022, two members remain (2021: two members) with eligibility for a benefit from the MLA Account.
+As at March 31, 2024, two members remain (2023: two members) with eligibility for a benefit from the MLA Account.

 When an eligible MLA is granted a pension, the present value of the pension is transferred from the MLA Account to the Plan, from which monthly benefits are paid.
-During the year ended March 31, 2022, no pensions were granted (2021: two pensions were granted).
+During the year ended March 31, 2024, no pensions were granted (2023: no pensions were granted).